rackerlabs/technical-blog/_posts/2017-04-14-Azure-WAF-RMS.md

     - DevOps
 ---

 As more web application workloads move to the cloud, organizations need to be concerned about attacks from the internet.
 External threats are scanning public IP ranges to find known vulnerabilities and exploit businesses.
-Let's take a look at the Azure Application Gateway (WAF) and how it can be a part of our toolset for protecting our web applications.
+Let's take a look at the Azure Application Gateway (WAF), and see how it can be a part of our toolset for protecting our web applications.

 <!-- more -->

 The Azure Application Gateway is a layer 7 load balancer with two SKUs to distinguish between Standard and Web Application Firewall.
 For this article, we will focus on the latter.
 The WAF SKU is a Standard SKU, providing all the rich features of a layer 7 load balancer, but now also serves as a web application firewall.
 The WAF protects from your common web based exploits.
 The OWASP rule set is based on OWASP 3.0 or 2.2.9 and the rule list can be viewed [here](https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-crs-rulegroups-rules).
 You can also enable or disable specific rules by following the instructions [here](https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-customize-waf-rules-portal)

-There are 2 options to select for the firewall mode; detection or prevention.
+There are 2 options to select for the firewall mode: detection or prevention.
 Detection mode is normally used to see what kind of attacks or exploits are happening against your web application.
-Prevention mode will try and blocks malicious traffic that matches the OWASP rule set.
+Prevention mode will try to blocks malicious traffic that matches the OWASP rule set.

 ![Azure WAF configuration]({% asset_path 2017-04-13-Azure-WAF-RMS/config.png %})

-The minimum requirement to deploy a WAF into Azure is to select the WAF tier and either medium or large for the instance size.
+The minimum requirement to deploy a WAF into Azure is to select the WAF tier and choose either medium or large for the instance size.
 For production workloads, it is strongly recommended to have 2 instances selected to be covered by the SLA.

 ![Azure WAF options]({% asset_path 2017-04-13-Azure-WAF-RMS/wafSku.png %})

 If you have diagnostics enabled, you can view your detection logs.
-Currently, you can archive the logs to a storage account, stream to an event hub or send to log analytics.
-The 3 types of logs currently available are ApplicationGatewayAccessLog, ApplicationGatewayPerformanceLog and ApplicationGatewayFirewallLog.
+Currently, you can archive the logs to a storage account, stream to an event hub, or send to log analytics.
+The 3 types of logs currently available are ApplicationGatewayAccessLog, ApplicationGatewayPerformanceLog, and ApplicationGatewayFirewallLog.
 The only metric available measures throughput of the application gateway in bytes per second.

 To see the WAF in action, browse to your web application using the public ip address.
 I have selected ApplicationGatewayFirewallLog to be placed in a storage account.
 To easily navigate to the json log, open up the Diagnostics logs in the application gateway blade.
 You can download the json file from there.